Respected San Bernardino County Attorneys Create Special Needs Trusts to Protect Your Disabled Heirs

 Speak to a San Bernardino attorney today about special needs trusts

-If you would like to explore your options for setting up a special needs trust, work with James B. Church & Associates, P.C. by calling 909-283-0659 or contacting the firm online.
-The firm’s Redlands office is open Monday through Friday, 8 a.m. to 5 p.m., with plenty of free parking onsite.
+If you would like to explore your options for setting up a special needs trust, work with JJames B. Church, P.C., by calling 909-283-0659 or contacting the firm online.
+The firm’s Redlands office is open Monday through Thursday, 8 a.m. to 5 p.m. and Friday 9 a.m. to 3 p.m., with plenty of free parking onsite.